nyarlatotep/iniciando-en-git/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 >  Something like a guide for Begginers.
 All of us need guidence at the start, Mom was there when learn to walk 😂🤩😛
-> i will add another version in english soon, just that i have time for.
+>  I will add another version in english soon, just that i have time for.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------